(Only applies to new pupils who have not driven before)

 What are driving test examiners like?

 A very common and understandable question from pupils who are progressing in their development.
-I wrote a blog piece on the very question, What are driving test examiners like?
+I wrote a blog piece on the very question: What are examiners like?.

 Do you have any tips for first drive on my own?